 But, being riffraff myself, I cannot exactly dismiss the views of the ghost hunters out of hand.
 Truth has a very tight relationship with fact, but not an exclusive one.
 The truth is that nobody ever visits Split Rock as a fully respectable citizen who accepts “normal reality.”
 The teenager and his friends have come to this space to drink, to smoke, to take drugs, to fool around and to do as they will.
 The dirt biker’s adventures are not allowed on the street — and the street is everywhere now, except for here.
 Even the people playing with their new drone toys, are eager to penetrate the heart of the unknown with their magic flying machines that can see all.

 The aim of our visit this weekend was not to climb the Crusher — plenty of other people have done that — or even to find the fern.
-We were on the hunt for an obscure old structure deep in the woods, variously called “the Tower of Silence” or “the Dog Dish” — the remains of a large vat from the TNT factory days, half the size of a house, which once upon a time likely held a toxic brew of picric acid and human waste.
+We were on the hunt for an obscure old structure deep in the woods, variously called “the Tower of Silence” or “the Dog Dish” or “Swimming Pool” — the remains of a large vat from the TNT factory days, which once upon a time likely held a picric acid byproducts or human waste.
 Even though we GPS-marked the spot from aerial photos, in the summer growth the mystery feature proved to be inaccessible on the steep hillside, and we didn’t quite locate it (yet) — although we took a detour on one of the craziest, obscure trails I’ve ever been on at Split Rock or elsewhere.

 The ghost hunters may have their own logic, and their own facts.
 But in truth we all go up there for similar reasons.
 Every visitor is seeking a wider understanding of things that the respectable and progressive world has forgotten, or is afraid of — or at least, a free space where these things can be talked of, thought about, protected, or acted out.
 (Some of these things may be sinister, but most seem to be relatively benign.)